apache/nuttx/examples/README.txt

   unprotected recipients can be used.
 Most will protect themselves from this test email because it looks like SPAM.

+  Applications using this example will need to provide an appconfig file in the configuration driver with instruction to build applications
+  like:

+  CONFIGURED_APPS = uiplib=.built_always
+  CONFIGURED_APPS = smtp=.built_always

 examples/serloop
 ^^^^^^^^^^^^^^^^